 What does 0% intro APR mean on a credit card and how does it work?

-What is a Credit Card introductory APR?
+What is a credit card introductory APR?

 How does 0% intro APR work?

-Benefit of 0% intro APR
+Benefits of 0% intro APR

 The 0% intro APR may not apply to all transactions